 In November 2011, the FERC commenced an audit of PEPL to evaluate its compliance with the Uniform System of Accounts as prescribed by the FERC, annual and quarterly financial reporting to the FERC, reservation charge crediting policy and record retention.
-The audit is related to the period from January 1, 2010 through December 31, 2011 and is pending the issuance of a draft audit report.
+The audit is related to the period from January 1, 2010 through December 31, 2011.
+A draft audit report was received on July 19, 2013 noting no issues that would have a material impact on the Company's historical financial position or results of operations.

-6. ACCUMULATED OTHER COMPREHENSIVE LOSS:
+5. ACCUMULATED OTHER COMPREHENSIVE LOSS:

-As of March 31, 2013 and December 31, 2012, accumulated other comprehensive loss consists of net actuarial loss and prior service costs related to our OPEB plans.
+As of June 30, 2013 and December 31, 2012, accumulated other comprehensive loss consists of net actuarial loss and prior service costs related to our OPEB plans.

-7. DEBT OBLIGATIONS:
+6. DEBT OBLIGATIONS: